edwinKR/computer-science/3.Techniques/README.md

 - Time Complexity: O(n*log(n))
 - Note: Recursion for dividing into sub-lists, it is O(log n) time.
 However, when merging and returning through each stack, it would be sorting linearly with O(n).
 - Mergesort is the best sort!

+### Greedy Algorithm
+- Always making the "locally" optimal choice.
+- Safer to use "Brute Force Approach" rather than the "greedy approach".
+- But even so, when datasets are too large, greedy solution although not being the correct solution, it still might be the good enough solution.

+### Dynamic Programming Technique ###
+- Data optimization technique.
+- Breaking problem into optimal substructure which tends to be recursive.
+(Overlapping subproblems)
+- With the repeated overlapping solutions, you can caches those values to avoid repeated calculations.

+***2 types of approach***
+1. Top-down recursive technique
+2. Bottom-up iterative tenique